scristofari/rest-api-ml/README.md

 ## Ideas

 - [ ] After uploading the files, launch a goroutine to build / run it and get the result.
 - [ ] Save in a textfile the result of each uploaded object.
+- [ ] Stream the output of the build / run tasks.
 - [ ] Mock the request / response for test purpose.

 ## Requirements